The Ultimate 4-Step Guide To Digital Workplace

 Revenue: Did the close rate grow after adopting a digital workplace?
 Have customer satisfaction rates changed?
 Is the revenue gained after adopting a DW compensating for the development expenses?

-Employee engagement, satisfaction rate, cross-sell and upsell rates are also crucial KPIs for making sense of the DW benefits.
 For example, a newly installed digital workplace automates around 80% of tasks employees used to do manually.
 In that case, employees can now simultaneously complete more complex, human-managed tasks.

 Therefore, business leaders can manage their workforce more productively, dedicating more time to increasing employee qualifications or exploring growth opportunities.